BioinfoUNIBA/epitran/Rediportal.md

     <div class="col-sm-2 sidenav"-->

 <h3>Practical part</h3>
-<p>After searching for GRIA2 and FLNA genes use the "Download" button embedded with the Results table and select the right columns to otain a table separated file compatible with the REDItoolKnown.py script.<p>
+<p>After searching for GRIA2 and FLNA genes use the "Download" button embedded with the Results table and select the right columns to obtain a table separated file compatible with the REDItoolKnown.py script<br> See below for further details on this file format.<p>
 The main steps described during the practice are reported below and can be easily copy/pasted in your terminal.<br>
 Note.
 Assuming you're traineeX, please change X according to your workspace.<br>
 IMPORTANT!
-REDItoolKnown.py outTable (eg. outTable_892028847) contains 8digit random number, so it usually varies among users and different script launches on the same machine.<br>
+REDItoolKnown.py outTable (eg. outTable_892028847) contains 9digit random number, so it usually varies among users and different script launches on the same machine.<br>
 Due to multiple available versions of the core module pysam, it is possibile that some commands will return you a pysam error.
 In those cases just type: